-- (a) Construction of a new MBU provides an opportunity to incorporate a High-speed-ready broadband infrastructure at relatively low cost.
-The installations of such infrastructure have to be done in three areas: access area, riser area and the office and housing area.
+- a.
+Construction of a new MBU provides an opportunity to incorporate a High-speed-ready broadband infrastructure at relatively low cost.
+The installations of such infrastructure have to be done in three areas: access area, riser area and the office/housing area.
 For a smooth implementation, the following infrastructure elements shall be taken into account at the planning stage of the building:

-- (i)Access Point
+- i.
+Access Point

-- (ii)Access Area
+- ii.Access Area

-- (iii) Communications Room
+- iii.
+Communications Room

-- (iv) Riser Area
+- iv.
+Riser Area

-- (v) Floor Distributor
+- v.
+Floor Distributor

-- (b) Figure 12 below shows the access schematic diagram for Multi Building Unit for Inbuilding Physical Infrastructure (based on ISO/IEC 11 801 and ITU Rec.
+- b.
+The following figure shows the access schematic diagram for Multi Building Unit for In-building Physical Infrastructure (based on ISO/IEC 11 801 and ITU Rec.
 L.82).